Aktharnvdv/Medicine-Disease-Demo/README.md

 ***5. Setup and Usage***
 To run this application locally, follow these steps:

-Prerequisites: Ensure you have Python 3 and pip installed.
+**Prerequisites**: Ensure you have Python 3 and pip installed.

-Dependencies: Install the required Python libraries.
+**Dependencies**: Install the required Python libraries.
 Create a requirements.txt file with the following content:

         text
         flask